jundalisay/spblist/content/en/research/mohammad/quran/sura-002c.md

 {{< s v="67-71" >}} Recall when Moses said to his people:

 {{< l a="Moses" >}}
-Allah commands you to sacrifice a heifer
+Enki commands you to sacrifice a cow
 {{< /l >}}

 {{< r a="Jews">}}
 Are you mocking us?
-Call upon your Lord to show us which one
+Call on your Lord to show us which one
 {{< /r >}}

 {{< l a="Moses" >}}
-He says she is a heifer, neither too old, nor too young, but in between.
+He says she is a cow, neither too old, nor too young, but in between.
 So do what you are commanded
 {{< /l >}}

 {{< r a="Jews">}}